solita/solita.github.com/_posts/2026-01-21-mcp-what-and-how.md

   - Architecture
 ---

-I'm not your typical LinkedIn AI Bro; I'm usually the skeptic in the room.
-But what I want to discuss in this blog is something I genuinely believe is part of the future.

-I've been working with Solitaire MCP Servers since last autumn.
+I've been working with Solitaire MCP plugin servers since last autumn.
 It's been a privilege to work with such an interesting technology, which could really be the first versions of a standardized framework for how we make queries to data sources.
 Reasoning models are useful, when a search logic needs to be more than pattern matching and profiled data.
-Beyond just searching, we can enable actions like Reservations and Orders directly within the same interface.
+In addition, we can enable actions like Reservations and Orders directly within the same interface.
 By leveraging reasoning models, we can create a much smoother and more capable user experience.

+I'm not your everyday LinkedIn AI Bro; I'm usually the skeptic in the room.
+But what I want to discuss in this blog is something I genuinely believe is part of the future.

 ## Introduction: What is MCP?

 If you've been working with large language models (LLMs) lately, you've probably noticed a recurring challenge: how do you give these powerful AI systems access to your data, tools, and services in a reliable and standardized way?
 Every integration seems to require custom code, special handling, and maintenance overhead.
 Prompting with ChatGPT might require hand-picking documents that you add as attachment for enhanced context everytime you open a new conversation.

-Enter the **Model Context Protocol (MCP)** – an open protocol that standardizes how applications provide context to LLMs.
+Enter the **Model Context Protocol (MCP)** an open protocol that standardizes how applications provide context to LLMs.
 Think of it as a universal adapter that allows language models to connect to any data source, API, or tool through a common interface.

 MCP was developed by Anthropic and released as an open standard, designed to solve the fragmentation problem in AI integrations.
 Instead of building custom integrations for every data source you want to connect to your LLM, MCP provides a unified way for applications to expose their capabilities to AI systems.